 Tracks elapsed time.
 Controlled by the CHR pushbutton.

-First push starts the CHR counter and the second push stops the CHR counter but keeps the display at its last indication.
+The first push starts the CHR counter and the second push stops the CHR counter but keeps the display at its last indication.

 - ET counter starts